Joe Schmidt challenges Ireland to bounce back at Rugby World Cup after Japan loss

 "Rob Kearney has got a decent shiner, but he's feeling okay now.

-"He failed his HIA (head injury assessment) as far a I know.
-If he doesn't pass HIA two and three he will be a confirmed concussion and he would miss the Russia match."
+"He failed his HIA (head injury assessment) as far as I know.
+If he doesn't pass HIA two and three, he will be a confirmed concussion and he would miss the Russia match."

 Japan shocked the world for the second time in four years, adding this superb victory over the globe's number-two ranked side to their 34-32 win over South Africa at the 2015 World Cup.